jerryq27/Cheatsheets/Languages/Python.md

     info('Ending program.')
 ```

-You can also alias the name the imported module uses with the `as`
+You can also alias the name the imported definition with the `as`
 keyword:

 ```python